November 23 2023

 How many applications will be approved?

-The number of applications the Conseil accepts varies based on the number of applications it receives, the evaluation of the artistic impact, relevance of the project and budget available.
+The number of applications accepted by the Conseil varies on the number of applications received, the evaluation of artistic impact, the relevance of the project and the Conseil’s financial capabilities.

 What types of applicants, projects, activity sectors and proposals are ineligible?

-- projects completed before the Conseil has approved the application (allow eight to ten weeks following the application deadline)
+- Projects completed before the Conseil has approved the application allow twelve (12) to fifteen (15) weeks following the application deadline)

-- sound recording projects (albums, CDs, demos, etc.) of a promotional nature
+- Sound recording projects (albums, CDs, demos, etc.) of a promotional and/or commercial nature

-- projects specifically related to film or web film production
+- Projects specifically related to film or web film production (including the screenwriting and post-production)

-- projects that are essentially promotional, including video clips
+- Projects that are essentially promotional and/or commercial, including video clips

-- collectives working exclusively in variety arts or comedy
+- Collectives working exclusively in variety arts and/or comedy

 Ineligible applications will not be considered by the evaluation committee